 The Statue of Liberty-Ellis Island Commemorative Coin Act

-In 1986, the centennial of the Statue of Liberty was going to be celebrated, and the U.S. Mint was tasked by Congress to create coins to commemorate this anniversary.
+In 1986, the centennial of the Statue of Liberty was to be celebrated, and the U.S. Mint was tasked by Congress with creating coins to commemorate the anniversary.
 Public Law 99-61, which was known as the “Statue of Liberty-Ellis Island Commemorative Coin Act,” authorized the maximum mintages.
-25,000,000 half dollar coins, 10,000,000 silver dollars, and 500,000 gold $5 coins were authorized.
-This set would comprise several firsts: the first copper-nickel clad half dollar commemorative and the first $5.00 gold commemorative coin in the numismatic history of America, as well as the first $5.00 gold coin since the 1929 Indian Head $5.00 Gold Coin.
+25,000,000 half-dollar coins, 10,000,000 silver dollars, and 500,000 gold $5 coins were authorized.
+This set would comprise several firsts: the first copper-nickel-clad half-dollar commemorative and the first $5.00 gold commemorative coin in the numismatic history of America, as well as the first $5.00 gold coin since the 1929 Indian Head $5.00 Gold Coin.

 Lady Liberty’s Symbolic Impact

 The commemorative program proved highly profitable: sales generated more than $78 million, funding the restoration of both Ellis Island and the Statue of Liberty.
-Many Americans, themselves descendants of immigrants who first glimpsed the statue while entering New York Harbor, view Lady Liberty as a symbol of hope.
-Restoration work included fitting Lady Liberty with a new torch.
+Many Americans, themselves descendants of immigrants who first glimpsed the statue as they entered New York Harbor, view Lady Liberty as a symbol of hope.
+Restoration work included installing a new torch for Lady Liberty.

 1986 Statue of Liberty Half Dollar

 Edgar V. Steever designed the obverse of this coin.
 The central vignette is a large sun rising to highlight the Statue of Liberty, to the left.
-Lady Liberty is welcoming a steamer heading to Ellis Island, carrying immigrants yearning for the promise of America.
+Lady Liberty welcomes a steamer bound for Ellis Island, carrying immigrants yearning for the promise of America.
 In the background is the growing skyline of Manhattan circa 1913.
 Around the periphery of the obverse is inscribed “LIBERTY – IN GOD WE TRUST – 1986”.

 1986 Statue of Liberty Silver Dollar

 The dominant figure on the obverse is the Statue of Liberty facing the viewer with the Great Hall of Ellis Island in the background.
-Above Miss Liberty is emblazoned the word “LIBERTY” and below her is the date “1986”.
-To the right of her is the motto “IN GOD WE TRUST” and to the left is “ELLIS ISLAND – GATEWAY TO AMERICA.”
+Above Miss Liberty is the word “LIBERTY,” and below her is the date “1986.”
+To the right of her is the motto “IN GOD WE TRUST,” and to the left is “ELLIS ISLAND – GATEWAY TO AMERICA.”

 1986 Statue of Liberty Gold $5 Coin